frallebini/midicomb/README.md

 ## Setup

-1. Clone the repo and `cd` into its directory
+1. Clone the repo and `cd` into its directory:
     ```
     $ git clone https://github.com/frallebini/midicomb.git
     $ cd midicomb
     ```

-1. Create a virtual environment and install the required packages
+1. Create a virtual environment and install the required packages:
     ```
     $ python -m venv .venv
     $ source .venv/bin/activate
     $ pip install -r requirements.txt
     ```
-    Note: the code has been tested with Python `3.8.5`
+    **Note:** the code has been tested with Python `3.8.5`

-1. Unzip the dataset
+1. Unzip the dataset:
     ```
     $ tar -xvf dataset/commu_midi.tar -C dataset/
     ```
-    The resulting directory structure should be
+    The resulting directory structure should be the following:
     ```
     dataset
     ├── commu_meta.csv